 - Turmeric Powder

-- Nigella Seels or Kalonji (Kalo Jeere)
+- Nigella Seeds or Kalonji (Kalo Jeere)

-Step-by-step instructions for this Potol er Khosa Bata recipe
+Recipe instructions for Potol er Khosa Bata

 - Gather the peels and fleshy insides of the pointed gourd or potol.
 Here, I have also added the peels of potatoes and a young bottle gourd